 Over Wintering Geraniums In A Cold Green House.

-Overwintering geraniums in a cold greenhouse is simple as long as you follow these steps.
+Overwintering geraniums in a cold greenhouse can be a straightforward process if you adhere to these guidelines:

 With regards to fungal disease, it can often help to dust your plants with some yellow sulphur powder which helps to stop the spread of fungal diseases